unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ### Analyze Raw Data

-It's important to understand the available data in order to determine useful statistics for the end users (operations analysts in our case).
-For the purpose of this guide, lets assume that incoming orders are stored in the `daily_orders` table.
+It is important to understand the available data in order to determine useful statistics for end users (Operations Analysts in this case).
+For the purpose of this guide, assume the Operations Database stores incoming orders in the `daily_orders` table.

 ```sql
 CREATE TABLE daily_orders
   (customer VARCHAR(64), amount DECIMAL(9,2), received timestamp DEFAULT CURRENT_TIMESTAMP)
 ```

-The records are continuously added to the table as customers place new orders.
+The database continuously adds new records to the table as customers place new orders.

 ```sql
 INSERT INTO daily_orders (customer, amount) VALUES ('Pizza 101', 90.00)